Last database update: 9 November 2017

-AMECO is updated with every release of macro-economic forecasts by the Commission.
-On that occasion, AMECO data is also packed in four documents that accompany the forecast release:
+AMECO is updated with every full release of macro-economic forecasts by the Commission.
+In between forecast releases, AMECO is not updated.
+On the occasion of an update, AMECO data is also packed in four documents that accompany the forecast release:

 - The Statistical annex to European Economy, which gives long time series for a selection of important macro-economic variables, both by variable and by country.
 (NB: The data overlaps partially with the tables in the statistical annex included within the main forecast document.)

 General Government Data, which gives more detail on series from the general government sector, for size reasons split in two parts: